 Teachers and students communicate virtually via e-learning and this is the predominant feature of learning process that is different from traditional classes in which instructors and learners engage in face-to-face interaction (Teyebinik, 2009).
 It means that distance education using e-learning is a unique significance to the computer education and traditional approach.
 Having human interaction to online learning like live chat or forum, educators have considered human need for socialization, which in turn will help the process of learning (Sethy, 2008).
 This is very useful when the lecturers have weak students in the classroom.
 Instead of asking the weak students to come and see the lecturer after class, the students and the lecturer can have live discussion through e-learning.
-This is easier, comfortable and it saves time for both the students and lecturer.
-This is also known as blended learning.
-It means that students have face-to-face session with the lecturer in traditional setting classroom and having live discussions with the same lecturer through e-learning.
+This is easier, comfortable and it saves time for both the students have face-to-face session with the lecturer in traditional setting classroom and having live discussions with the same lecturer through e-learning.